BranniganLab/blobulator/VMD_scripts/README.md

 ### Using in VMD:

-Keep all files in one directory, in the VMD program access the tk console from the Extensions drop down menu
+Keep all files in one directory, in the VMD program access the Tk console from the Extensions drop down menu
 `Extensions > Tk Console`

-Using the Linux cd command cd to the file location below is an example
+Using the Linux cd command, cd to the file location below is an example of accessing the proper direcotry in the Tk Console

 ``` cd /VMD/blobulator ```